John Ohala

 John Jerome Ohala (July 19, 1941 – August 22, 2020) was a linguist specializing in phonetics and phonology.
 He was a Professor Emeritus in linguistics at the University of California, Berkeley.

+Early life and education

+Ohala was born on July 19, 1941 in Chicago, Illinois.
+As a teenager, he worked numerous odd jobs, including as a gardener, babysitter, and short-order cook.

+He received his BA in English from Notre Dame in 1963, before going on to get his MA in Linguistics from University of California, Los Angeles (UCLA) in 1966.

 Career

-He received his PhD in linguistics in 1969 from the University of California, Los Angeles (UCLA); his graduate advisor was Peter Ladefoged.
+Ohala received his PhD in linguistics in 1969 from the University of California, Los Angeles (UCLA); his graduate advisor was Peter Ladefoged.
+He did a post-doctoral fellowship at Tokyo University for one year on the larynx before joining the faculty at University of California, Berkeley.

+At UC Berkeley, Ohala founded the Phonology Laboratory.
+In 1991, Ohala organized the first International Conference on Spoken Language Processing in Banff, Alberta.

+From 1995 to 1999, Ohala was president of the International Phonetic Association.

 He is best known for his insistence that many aspects of languages' phonologies (a.k.a. "sound patterns") derive from physical and physiological constraints which are independent of language and thus have no place in the "grammar" of a language, i.e. what speakers have to learn inductively from exposure to the speech community into which they are born.

 He also proposed that ethological principles influence certain aspects of languages' prosodic patterns, sound symbolism, and facial expressions, such as lip and brow movements.